 String getAttribute(String key)

-The following property list indicates all attainable properties by calling this function.
+The following table lists all attainable properties by calling this function.

 Obtain the change type of this record, including: Insert, delete, update, replace, ddl, begin, commit, and heartbeat.